abigaile-d/image-classification-cnn-demo/README.md

 ResNet predictions:
 <img src="logs/fashionmnist/resnet_images.png" alt="ResNet" />

-<mark> Observations: Most of the incorrect predictions by the models are confusing even for humans.
-For instance, some shirts were predicted as t-shirt/tops, but it is hard to differentiate just by looking.
-Same with some coats as dresses, etc.</mark>
+**Observations:** Many of the incorrect predictions made by the models are difficult for humans to distinguish as well.
+For example, some shirts were predicted as t-shirts or tops, but it is also challenging to differentiate between them just by looking.
+Similarly, some coats were misclassified as dresses, etc.

 Classification report per classes: